 Also worth noting: all of these bone cancer claims were made public after the June 1979 death of Vernon Presley.

 Getting back to the simple cancer claim, has the Elvis fan community ever demanded an explanation for this?
-Has EPE ever asked about this, or explained it, seeing as how all three of these guys were at some point over the years hired as speakers or featured participants at EPE-sponsored events?
+Has EPE ever asked, or been asked, about this, or explained it, seeing as how all three of these guys were at some point over the years hired as speakers or featured participants at EPE-sponsored events?

 How do three people make the same claim, while one of them says he made it up, and the other two stick with it?
 Isn’t it obvious how ridiculous this is?
 And this is what Elvis fans have been paying for and supporting for 42 years.
 The bone cancer claim is just one example.